 Digital Signage Operating System Functionality Considerations

 On the surface, modern operating systems may appear similar in build and functionality, with some even operating from the same kernel infrastructure.
 Competitors in the OS space edge closer to one another in terms of hardware compatibility, security, and adaptability as they fight for desktop and mobile domination.
-That said, the devil in the details still needs to be examined to make sure you’re getting the most value for your digital signage operating system investment.
+That said, examining the details will make sure you’re getting the most value for your digital signage operating system investment.

 Keep the following features in mind when comparing operating systems:

-Boot time – Boot time from a clean start can take anywhere from thirty seconds to a number of minutes depending on the digital signage operating system in use.
+Boot time from a clean start can take anywhere from thirty seconds to a number of minutes.
+The boot time depends on the digital signage operating system in use.

-Performance – Serving content through the CPU/GPU and operating under extremely heavy loads can tax the system and affect performance if an appropriately equipped OS isn’t doing the lifting.
+Serving content through the CPU/GPU and operating under extremely heavy loads can tax the system.
+This can also affect performance if an appropriately equipped OS isn’t doing the lifting.
 Results can cause content to appear “jumpy” or disjointed.
-Some operating systems (like Windows) are able to run video content through the GPU, easing stress on the CPU and improving overall performance.
+Some operating systems (like Windows) are able to run video content through the GPU.
+This eases stress on the CPU and improves overall performance.

-Stability – Differing digital signage operating system options either run for months/years without error or are plagued by a bad reputation of being unstable and crashing often.
+Differing digital signage operating system options either run for months/years without error or have a bad reputation of being unstable and crashing often.

-Software – Major components of digital signage platforms (such as Adobe AIR and Adobe Flash) are supported by most modern OS solutions, but it’s worth making sure essential extras like web browsers and video players are also supported.
+Most modern OS solutions support major components of digital signage platforms (such as Adobe AIR and Adobe Flash).
+But, it’s worth making sure that the OS also supports essential extras like web browsers and video players.

-Security – Vulnerability to attack is a crucial choice component when considering a digital signage operating system, and not all operating systems are created equal in this regard.
+Vulnerability to attack is a crucial choice component when considering a digital signage operating system.
+However, not all operating systems are created equal in this regard.
 Depending on your industry, security may be more important than other prominent OS features.

-Recoverability – An operating system’s ability to self-recover after a crash or critical error can mean the difference between digital signage that’s reliable or signage that displays an ugly error message.
+An operating system’s ability to self-recover after a crash or critical error can mean the difference between reliable digital signage or signage that displays an ugly error message.
 Most OS options can diagnose and recover after a system failure.

 Popular Digital Signage Operating Systems to Consider

 Features like speed, reliability, and a comprehensive user interface play an important role in digital signage implementation.
-Fortunately, understanding the ins and outs of today’s most reliable operating systems is made simple when you pull back the curtain and take a closer look.
+Fortunately, understanding the ins and outs of today’s most reliable operating systems becomes simpler when you pull back the curtain and take a closer look.
 Here are a handful of platforms that are consistently deployed for digital signage operating system purposes.

 Windows Embedded Standard, a component-focused version of Windows XP Professional, is the most commonly used operating system for embedded digital signage hardware and digital signage players, and for good reason.
-Thanks to general user familiarity with the OS, as well as improved stability and a number of convenient and comprehensive remote management tools, Windows serves as the brain behind a majority of digital signage business solutions.
+Thanks to general user familiarity with the OS, Windows serves as the brain behind a majority of digital signage business solutions.
+The improved stability and a number of convenient and comprehensive remote management tools have also contributed to that.

 Google Chrome OS

-Google Chrome OS may be a relatively new player on the digital signage field, but the operating system has found a comfortable, competitive home on desktop and mobile devices thanks to its Google umbrella.
-Furthermore, Chrome OS is free to use, regularly pushes security updates, and performs much faster than Windows for mobile and desktop applications.
+Google Chrome OS may be a relatively new player on the digital signage field.
+But, the operating system has found a comfortable, competitive home on desktop and mobile devices thanks to its Google umbrella.
+Furthermore, Chrome OS is free to use, and regularly pushes security updates.
+It also performs much faster than Windows for mobile and desktop applications.
 This same speed translates to digital signage players in their ability to boot and execute commands from the content management system.

 It’s common for users to mix up Android and Linux operating systems, as both operate from a fairly similar kernel infrastructure, but Linux came along and fixed many of the pain points (remote management, patch-ability) present in earlier Android systems.
 A major attraction to the Linux OS and its supported software is that most of it is free and even open source.
-The tradeoff is a steep learning curve for the average user requiring a deeper understanding of the underlying system to perform daily tasks.
+The tradeoff is a steep learning curve for the average user.
+That’s because it requires a deeper understanding of the underlying system to perform daily tasks.
 Troubleshooting technical issues can also be more complex than other operating systems.
 Linux has released a few versions (Ubuntu, Linux Mint) designed to ease the environmental transition.

 Better Safe Than Sorry

-Remember, free isn’t always the best choice, the most popular OS may not be suited for your specific needs, and not all operating systems are created equal when integrated with digital signage hardware and players.
+Remember, free isn’t always the best choice.
+The most popular OS may not suit your specific needs.
+Also, not all operating systems are created equal when integrated with digital signage hardware and players.
 Every available operating system has its strengths and weaknesses, and each is complex enough to warrant its own dedicated article.
 Do your research, and establish goal-oriented priorities when shopping for a digital signage OS before making a decision.